Tying the knot to Csángó folk music from Moldavia (photo gallery)

 The program starts with dance teaching from 7pm and than it follows a unique hungarian csango dancehouse to 1am.
 There is song teaching in the break where you can teach original folk songs by the singer of the Sültü Group.

-Last dance house:
+Last folk dance party:

 18/06/2011, 19.00-01.00 (7.pm-1.am)